m3steele/xm-labs-xMatters-By-Phone-v2/README.md

     ```
     - Your transcription is not quite finished.
-    - Thanks for your patients, it wont be long.
+    - Thanks for your patients, it won't be long.
     - Good things come to those who wait.
     - I'm still working on it.
     ```